Meet Isabella

 Versus

 Must have a bachelors degree.
-In 2024, this rule is changing to a minimum of a masters degree, in any field.
+In 2024, this rule changed to a minimum of a masters degree, in any field.

-Compete an ASCEN dietitic approved internship of 1200 under a licensed professional
+Compete an ASCEN dietitic approved internship of 1200 hours under a licensed professional.